How to Respect Yourself

 Interacting With Others

+1. Respect others.
 If you want to respect yourself, then you have to start with respecting the people around you, not just the people who have more experience or are more accomplished, but all of the human beings on this earth who have not caused you harm.
 Of course, certain people don't deserve your respect, but you should work to treat people like you want to be treated, whether you're talking to your boss or the check-out girl at your local grocery store.

 2. Recognize when people disrespect you and take steps to stop it.
 A person with self-respect doesn't allow others to treat them badly, and would rather not associate with someone who is disrespectful.
 This might seem obvious, but there are many times when we accept being treated badly (in both big and small ways) because we believe the person doesn't know any better, or because we're not willing to let that person go, or because we're too down on ourselves to believe we deserve better.
 When someone doesn't give you basic respect, stand up for yourself and tell that person to treat you better.